 Lossiplatsi tänav-3, Pühajõe küla, Toila vald, Ida-Viru maakond

-Oru Park and the grand palace in the beautiful valley of the River Pühajõgi was built by Grigori Jelissejev – one of the wealthiest men in 19th century Russia.
-In 1935, three Estonian industrialists bought the palace and park, and gifted it to President Päts to be used as his summer residence.
-The palace was destroyed during the Second World War.
+Oru Park and the grand palace in the beautiful valley of the River Pühajõgi was built by Grigori Jelissejev, one of the wealthiest men in 19th century Russia.
+In 1935, three Estonian industrialists bought the palace and park and then gifted it to President Päts to be used as his summer residence.
+The palace was later destroyed during the Second World War.

 Today, you can walk in the well-marked and well-maintained park, look at various species of trees and shrubs, explore Hõbeallika (Silver Spring) Cave, as well as enjoy the sea view and the sunset from the Swallow's Nest.

 You can come and experience the exciting opportunity to travel in the historic Toila-Oru Park with virtual tour "VR Toila 1938"